dart-lang/site-www/src/null-safety/unsound-null-safety.md

 ---

 {{site.alert.version-note}}
-Dart 3 (onnwards) does not support code without null safety or with only unsound null safety: all code must be soundly null safe.
-To learn more, see the [Dart 3 sound null safety tracking issue][].
+Dart 3 and later does not support code without null safety or with unsound null safety.
+All code must be soundly null safe.
+To learn more, check out the [Dart 3 sound null safety tracking issue][].
 {{site.alert.end}}

 A Dart program may contain some libraries that